LeifHuenderML/ValleyForecast/README.md

 - [Forecasting Valley Fever Incidence via Enhanced xLSTM Models Trained on Comprehensive Meteorological Data.docx](<research/Forecasting Valley Fever Incidence via Enhanced xLSTM Models Trained on Comprehensive Meteorological Data.docx>)
 - For a comprehensive understanding of the models and methodologies employed in this project, refer to the documentation and papers stored in the `/docs` and `/research` folders.

+## Adknowledgements
+This publication was made possible by an Institutional Development Award (IDeA) from the National Institute of General Medical Sciences of the National Institutes of Health under Grant #P20GM103408.

 ## License